mroswell/tipsheets/scores_ranks_and_ties.md

 WHERE the_table.team = v_table.team
 ```

-If two or more ranks match (i.e. if the original district_score(s) were the same), add the word " (Tie)" This includes the space.
+If two or more ranks match (i.e. if the original scores were the same), add the word " (Tie)" This includes the space.
 ```sql
 UPDATE the_table
 SET “rank_tie" = v_table.tie